indykiss/DataStructures-Algos/Topics/Search.md

 Can use recursion here pretty easily.

 Cons: Does not find the shortest path to a node.

+Depth first search uses a recursive solution to go DEEP down each tree branch or deep down a graph's child.

+## Use Breath first or depth first??

 Note that BREADTH first uses a queue and DEPTH first uses a stack.